patrickcping/pingone-go-sdk-v2/management/docs/PropagationPlansApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvironmentIDPropagationPlansGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiEnvironmentsEnvironmentIDPropagationPlansGetRequest struct via the builder pattern

 Name | Type | Description  | Notes